 To view the dates and locations of upcoming planned visits of the Office of the Police and Crime Commissioner please click here

-If you are unable to make it to one of the events, please take 5 minutes to participate in my “Listening to You” survey available to complete below.
+If you are unable to make it to one of the events, please take 5 minutes to participate in my “Listening to You” survey available to complete above.

 The results for 2017-18 consultation can be viewed here.